CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.2.2 Windows Server 2012.md

 ** BitLocker on virtual machines **

-The encryption of virtual machines is useful if either the host system can not or should not be encrypted, or if the confidentiality requirement of the data in the VM is higher or if it should be shielded from the host system for other reasons.
+The encryption of virtual machines is useful if either the host system can not or should not be encrypted, or if the confidentiality requirement of the data in the VM is higher or should be shielded from the host system for other reasons.
 Again, hard disk encryption (FDE: Full Disk Encryption) does not provide effective protection against read-out of data during operation, i.
 H. with decrypted data carriers, represents.
 As an additional measure, it can therefore be specified in organizational terms that encrypted VMs may only be decrypted when they are needed and have to be shut down as soon as possible after use.

 Because virtual machines do not have a TPM, the following two steps must be taken before BitLocker (which must be installed on the server) can be activated: